mehlbox/cmmm/README.md

 - Use 1k pullup resisrtor for i2c bus to achieve long wiring.
 I get about 50m bus lengh with 1k pull up on a simple telephon wire.

-# Version 0.5
-First released version.
-It is usable exept little bugs inside admin interface.
+- Use master branch for a working version.
+It is usable exept some cosmetic bugs on control panel.